 Recurring syntax elements are a general category of parameters and options that you can use in the script commands.
-The following table lists the recurring syntax parameters and the values that you can use with the recurring syntax parameters.
+Table 4 lists the recurring syntax parameters and the values that you can use with the recurring syntax parameters.
 The conventions used in the recurring syntax elements are listed in the following table.